-You’ve been placed at Lake Forest, and wondering what’s next?
-Let us help you with next steps.
+You’ve been placed at Lake Forest College and are wondering what’s next?
+Let us help you with the next steps.

 Interested in seeing what our campus looks like?
 Take a virtual tour!

-You may not see it in the tour, but we are 4 blocks from Forest Park beach on Lake Michigan, and 30 miles north of Chicago.
-You’ll love it here!
+You may not see it in the tour but we are 4 blocks from Forest Park Beach on Lake Michigan, and 30 miles (48 km) north of Chicago.
+Chicago is accessible by train and the train stop is about a 15-minute walk from campus.

 You will not have access to the online registration or add/drop.
-If you need to make changes, please let us know via email before the end of add/drop.
+If you need to make changes, please let us know via email before the end of add/drop period.
 Keep in mind that some courses will be closed to exchange students, or be difficult to get into due to popularity.
-Please be flexible.

-It is also important to keep in mind that courses in the studio art, lab sciences, or those with many field trips may have a class fee that is not covered by ISEP benefits.
-These costs would be charged to your student account.
+It is also important to keep in mind that courses in studio art or those with many field trips may have a class fee that is not covered by ISEP benefits.
+These costs would be charged to your Lake Forest College student account.

 Past ISEP students have let me know that they write - A LOT - for their classes.
-Though you can take up to 4.5 total credits, most students recommend you aim for 3 credits.
+Though you can take up to 4.5 total credits, most students recommend you aim for 3.0 credits (if allowed by your home university).
+Please note - 1.0 credit at Lake Forest College is 4 US standard credits or about 7.5 ECTS.

 Lake Forest College computing instructions

 Once you have access to your computing credentials, don’t forget to submit your housing form for incoming exchange students.
-You will receive an email from Residence Life with a link to complete the housing form.
 This helps us to place you in proper housing and with a roommate that will fit your lifestyle.
 Learn more about the residence halls.
-Please note that your ISEP benefits cover a quad room in Roberts, McClure, and Gregory; request for placement in a different style of housing or dorm will incur additional costs.
-(Past ISEP students have recommended McClure, as it has a kitchen and a large lounge.)
+Please note that your ISEP benefits cover a quad room in Roberts, McClure, and Gregory; requests for placement in a different style of housing or dorm will incur additional costs.
+If you have any questions about your housing, please email email@example.com and make sure to mention that you are an ISEP exchange student.

 Special Needs Accommodation Form